RipaEx/whitepaper/README.md

 * ita -> italian whitepaper

 # ToDo:
-* boxed roadmap
 * boxed key terminology??
 * quote from website in Introduction or Abstract ??
-* 5W: Who, What, When, Where, Why.
-How, How Much, With What  in Summary
 * FontAwesome icons in ripa exchange features

 # THIS REPOSITORY IS A WORK IN PROGRESS